 Successful strategic plans are those created and committed to by those accountable for implementing them, and for working with the people affected by them.

 Before I explain how I think you can do this, let me explain some terms, and how we will use them in this context.

 A scooter rider needs to make efforts most of the time to keep the scooter moving forward, sometimes the rider can ease off when it is moving under its own momentum, or has reached a downward slope.
-However it still needs steering towards the intended destination.
-And it requires the rider or facilitator to maintain balance, so as not to push too far, or lean too far to one side, of the discussion, or the other!
+However, it still needs steering towards the intended destination.
+Moreover, it requires the rider or facilitator to maintain balance, so as not to push too far, or lean too far to one side, of the discussion, or the other!

 OK maybe I am pushing the scooter too far!

 So let us look in turn at the Structured Conversations Offering Opportunities To Exercise Responsibility.
 First, S.C.O.O.T.E.R.

 A strategic planning workshop should not just be a 'talkfest'.
 It is not just a chat about the possible future, or some blue sky brainstorming with no real purpose, agenda, or consequences hanging on the outcomes of the discussions.